crearo/halt/app/src/main/java/com/crearo/halt/NOTES.md

 need some more thinking.

 Do I think all of this is worth doing?
 Hell yeah.
 I'm using my phone way more than I should.

+#### Progress update: 28.06.20

+I am stuck at a strange place.
+I want my code to be reactive, but I also need some parts of it to be poll based.
+DND state changes can happen in two places: the user clicks on it by themself, or I do it through code.
+I can track the change by polling the DND state every second.
+If I set state from code, then I know I did that from code.
+But, I will also have to transfer this info to DndPoller.
+Okay, let's just list out what DndPoller should do: track Dnd state and emit whenever there is a change.
+This emitted event should also contain if the change was done by the user or by our code.